What is a therapy animal?

 What is a therapy team?

 A therapy team is a human volunteer and his/her pet.
-The human side of the team has participated in a training class and the team has passed an evaluation meeting certain minimum requirements to be a registered team with Therapy Animals of San Antonio or Pet Partners®.
+The human side of the team has participated in a training class and the team has passed an evaluation meeting certain minimum requirements to be a team with a Local or Pet Partners® registration.

 What are animal-assisted activities?